 “We know it is a tough time right now for everyone,” says Halifax Presents, contributing editor Mark Robins.
 “We wanted to give the artists an outlet to continue performing and spread a little joy through music for those who are in quarantine, isolation or practicing social distancing.”

 With everyone involved volunteering their talent, time, and expertise to help make this happen, it was not only a way to give back to the broader community but also provide a revenue stream for the artists themselves.

 “This series also gives you a way to say thanks by dropping a donation into the virtual tip jar, with every dollar going directly to the artist, and will be a huge help to these talented folks who currently are unable to work,” says Spaulding.

-The safety of the artist and those involved in making this happen is paramount with only the artists and those required for the broadcast in attendance.
-Everyone involved will also be practicing social distancing best practices while broadcasting from The Carleton.
+The safety of the artist and those involved in making this happen was paramount with only the artists and those required for the broadcast in attendance.
+Everyone involved practiced social distancing best practices while broadcasting from The Carleton.